idleberg/NSIS-Language-File-Sublime-Text/README.md

 1. Download the files using the GitHub .zip download option
 2. Unzip the files to your Sublime Text `Packages/User` directory

+## Usage

+### Scaffolding Snippets

+As a translator, you can scaffold a language file based upon English, French or Spanish translations.
+In an empty NSIS Language File, you could type `scaffold_NLF` and choose a template of your liking.
+To jump between fields, use `Tab`/`Shift+Tab`.

 ## License

 The MIT License (MIT)